Do Go On - 373 - The Star Wars Holiday Special

 I forgot what the question was about.

-I went way off pace there.
+I went way off pace.

-No, I think there was two questions.
+Nothing, but there was two questions.

-Which you no longer do because of the nut incident.
+It was do you do it, which you no longer do because of the nut incident.

 It wasn't because of the nut.